syncfusion-content/wpf-docs/wpf/Diagram/Stencil.md

 # Stencil in the WPF Diagram (SfDiagram)

-The [Stencil](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Stencil.html) is a gallery of reusable symbols and diagram elements that can be dragged and dropped onto the diagram surface at any number of times.
+The [Stencil](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Stencil.html) is a gallery of reusable symbols and diagram elements that can be dragged and dropped on the diagram surface many times.

 {% tabs %}
 {% highlight xaml %}